 When committing crimes, psychopaths carefully plan out every detail in advance and often have contingency plans in place.
 Unlike their sociopathic counterparts, psychopathic criminals are cool, calm, and meticulous.
 Their crimes, whether violent or non-violent, will be highly organized and generally offer few clues for authorities to pursue.
 Intelligent psychopaths make excellent white-collar criminals and "con artists" due to their calm and charismatic natures.

 The cause of psychopathy is different than the cause of sociopathy (1).
-It is believed that psychopathy is the result of “nature” (genetics) while sociopathy is the result of “nurture” (environment).
+It is believed that psychopathy is the largely the result of “nature” (genetics) while sociopathy is more likely the result of “nurture” (environment).
 Psychopathy is related to a physiological defect that results in the underdevelopment of the part of the brain responsible for impulse control and emotions.
 Sociopathy, on the other hand, is more likely the product of childhood trauma and physical/emotional abuse.
 Because sociopathy appears to be learned rather than innate, sociopaths are capable of empathy in certain limited circumstances but not in others, and with a few individuals but not others.

 (1) Bouchard, T.J., Jr., Lykken, D.T., McGue, M., Segal, N.L. and Tellegen, A. 1990."Sources of human psychological differences: The Minnesota Study of Twins Reared Apart."
 Science 250 (4978), pp. 223–228.